 Frighten off would-be burglars by lighting them up.
 Handy for you when you’re negotiating the path to your shed in the dark, motion sensitive security lights make life harder for criminals by illuminating what they’d prefer to be clandestine activity, namely nicking your stuff.

-Either connect your lights to mains power, or if you you don’t have a 240V supply to the end of your garden, solar powered security lights are a great option.
+Either connect your lights to mains power, or if you don’t have a 240V supply to the end of your garden, solar powered security lights are a great option.

 Even a dummy camera outside your shed can help to deter criminals, but you can pick up security camera systems that will record video to an internal storage chip, and stream directly to your computer or smartphone.